Assasinphoenix/pyqt5-tutorial/wizard.rst

 =======
 Example
 =======
-Below is an example of an Wizard:
+Below is an example of a Wizard:

 .. literalinclude:: _examples/wizard.py